minnibb/tp/docs/UserGuide.md

 **Format:** `list`

+**Expected output:**
+* Expected message displayed in the output box: `Listed all persons`
+* The full list of contacts will be displayed in the UI, regardless of the previous view or filters applied.

 ### Sorting contacts : `sort`

 As a teacher managing multiple classes, your contact list will eventually get larger over time.
 If you want to keep your